The Practical Side of Engineering

 The limits for most simulations include assumptions of consistent material — consistent in properties as well as in cross section and surface condition.
 Practical engineering knows there are little dents, dings and scratches as well as inconsistencies in actual material properties.
 And, the practical engineering knows the fallacy of Unobtainium.

 In every theoretical case, there are assumptions.
 Often we know the assumptions are not exactly true, but we use them anyway.
-That’s where the practical engineering comes in.
+That is where the practical engineering comes in.
 It allows us to use theory to learn and predict, while compensating with experience for reality.

 The Most Important Practical Engineering